Dazzling Christmas Trees Around the Country

 One of the most unique looking Christmas trees in the Tampa metro area is found in Dunedin, a beautiful coastal city which is home to a charming Main Street.
 To kick off the holiday season, a festive boat parade accompanies the annual tree lighting ceremony.
 Lighted boat parades are quite a fun holiday tradition on the Gulf coast.
 Do make sure to check at least one off your bucket list while you are in the area (there are plenty to choose amongst!).

 The annual City of Chicago tree lighting ceremony takes place in late November in a festive event which includes live entertainment.
 2021 marked the 108th anniversary of the city’s kickoff to Christmas.
 The first official tree was lit in Grant Park back in 1913.
 On an interesting historical note, the first tree was only 35 feet tall!
-Compare this to the 51 foot Blue Spruce which decorated the plaza in 2021.
+Compare this to the 51 foot Blue Spruce which lit up the city in 2021.
 The tallest tree was an 85 footer in 2008!
 Stay after the lighting for a free fireworks display and a festive live concert.

 Village of Tlaquepaque – Sedona, Arizona